-A dress made from caution tape and cotton swabs
+A dress made from caution tape

 I have always loved the concept of artistic competitions such as “Project Runway,” “Chopped,” or “Made.”
 The idea that you can just hand a topic over to a group of students, ask them to work at top speed, develop, revise, and collaborate in a highly creative environment with no artistic boundaries is exciting.
 As a twenty-year veteran art teacher, I also need those days when students surprise me with their quickness and willingness to improvise.
 It can be difficult, in the daily grind, to get students to work “outside the box,” so to speak.